-Mexico has stopped accepting Central American families “expelled” by U.S. along the border
+Mexico has stopped accepting Central American families ‘expelled’ by U.S. along the border

 Mexico’s new policy has been applied unevenly.
 In Nogales, for example, families continued to be returned to Mexico — deposited on the streets rather than taken to family shelters.
 In a number of border cities, families continue to be returned to Mexico.

-The number of migrants arriving as part of family groups per month peaked at more than 88,000 in May 2019, then fell quickly after the Trump administration pressured Mexico to crack down and take back Central Americans ordered to wait outside U.S. territory.
+The number of migrants arriving as part of family groups per month peaked at more than 88,000 in May 2019, and then fell quickly after the Trump administration pressured Mexico to crack down and take back Central Americans ordered to wait outside U.S. territory.
 Between 4,000 and 5,000 migrants traveling in family groups have been taken into custody in recent months while CBP relied on the expulsion measures as its main enforcement tool.

 The Biden administration directed CBP to stop expelling minors who arrive without a parent, allowing them to go to U.S. shelters instead, while launching a broader review of Trump’s deterrent policies and border controls, including the CDC order.

 The United States has had far more covid infections and deaths than any other nation.
-Mexico has had the world’s third-highest number of deaths, and President Andres Manuel Lopez Obrador announced last week that he had tested positive.
+Mexico has had the world’s third-highest number of deaths, and President Andrés Manuel López Obrador announced last week that he had tested positive.

-Emergency public health orders already restricted non-essential legal travel at U.S. land borders, and President Biden issued a Jan.
-21 executive order required visitors arriving international airports to show negative covid test results prior to entry.
+Emergency public health orders already restricted nonessential legal travel at U.S. land borders, and President Biden issued a Jan.
+21 executive order that required visitors arriving international airports to show negative coronavirus test results before entry.

 In the Rio Grande Valley of South Texas, the border’s busiest span for illegal crossings, adults arriving with children are now being taken to the Border Patrol station in McAllen for processing, and then typically released into the U.S. interior, border officials said.
-CBP officials do not administer covid tests to migrants in their custody and do not have the capacity to do so.
+CBP officials do not administer coronavirus tests to migrants in their custody and do not have the capacity to do so.

 Roel “Roy” Rodriguez, the city manager for McAllen, said he and other officials spoke to CBP several times last week to share their concern about the release of families without adequate testing.
 The pandemic has had a devastating impact in South Texas, with more than 100,000 infections in the Rio Grande Valley and one of the highest death rates in the state.

-“We’re very concerned,” said Rodriguez, in an interview.
+“We’re very concerned,” said Rodriguez.
 “We can handle a surge, we can handle immigrants, but the difference now obviously is covid.”

 Rodriguez said Texas emergency management officials have sent testing kits to the Rio Grande Valley for use by the shelters that house migrants after they’re released by CBP.
 But he said families that leave the area after release would not necessarily be tested.
 Also unclear was how the shelters would handle those who test positive.